Daniel Adlung

-Daniel Adlung (born 1 October 1987) is a German footballer who plays as a midfielder for Greuther Fürth II.
+Daniel Adlung (born 1 October 1987) is a former German footballer who played as a midfielder.
+He is currently the assistant coach for Greuther Fürth II.

 Club career

 Greuther Fürth

 Born in Fürth, West Germany, Adlung began his football career at SV Hiltpoltstein, joining the club when he was seven years old.
 When Adlung was nine years old, he moved to 1.
 FC Nürnberg.
 Every two years, Adlung shuttled back and forth between Greuther Fürth and 1.
 FC Nürnberg before sticking with Greuther Fürth, where he started his professional football career there.
 Adlung progressed through the ranks of the club's youth system.

 Adlung made his Greuther Fürth debut, coming on as a 78th-minute substitute, in a 1–0 win against Alemannia Aachen on 30 September 2005.
 He then found himself rotated at playing between the club's first team and the second team.
 After three months away from the first team, Adlung made his return to the first team against Rot Weiss Ahlen on 2 December 2005, coming on as a 70th-minute substitute, in a 1–0 win.
 He then set up Greuther Fürth's first goal of the game, in a 2–0 win against Kickers Offenbach on 29 January 2006.
 At the end of the 2005–06 season, Adlung made seventeen appearances in all competitions.

 At the start of the 2006–07 season, Adlung found himself involved in the first team, alternating between a starting and a substitute role.
 He then set up the club's second goal of the game, in a 3–0 win against Erzgebirge Aue on 17 September 2006.
 It wasn't until on 13 November 2006 when Adlung scored his first goal of the season, in a 2–2 draw against 1.
 FC Kaiserslautern.
 His second goal came on 21 January 2007 against 1860 München and then setting up Greuther Fürth's second goal of the game, in a 3–0 win.
 Two months later on 2 March 2007, he scored his third goal of the season, in a 2–1 win against FC Augsburg.
 By the second half of the season, Adlung began playing in unfamiliar right–back position, as well as, rotating in playing the defensive midfield position.
 He then regained his first team place for the rest of the 2006–07 season.
 Despite being plagued with injuries, Adlung went on to make thirty–one appearances and scoring three times in all competitions.